focus-trap/focus-trap/.github/pull_request_template.md

 __Please leave this checklist in your PR.__

 - Source changes maintain stated browser compatibility.
-- Includes updated docs demo bundle if source/docs code was changed (run `yarn demo-bundle` in your branch and include the `/docs/demo-bundle.js` file that gets generated in your PR).
+- Includes updated docs demo bundle if source/docs code was changed (run `npm run demo-bundle` in your branch and include the `/docs/demo-bundle.js` file that gets generated in your PR).
 - Issue being fixed is referenced.
 - Unit test coverage added/updated.
 - E2E (i.e. demos) test coverage added/updated.